Arxos0012/Morehouse-College-Research-Summer-2017-Larvae/detectEvelation Explanation/Explanation.md

         var variance = sum / 10;
       }

+Here we can see that computing the mean and variance in this manner result in a performance of O(n) for each iteration of the while loop (2 summations of n values; n equaling 10 in this case).
+This

 The problem with using for loops in this case is that it you unfortunately leads to calculating a sum for every iteration of code.
 Normally when programming for